M66B/NetGuard/ADBLOCKING.md

 Because of routing bugs, some devices/Android versions require:

 * the advanced option *Manage system applications* to be enabled and/or
+* the network option *Subnet routing* to be disabled and/or
 * two (not just one) custom DNS server addresses to be set in the advanced options

 <br />